yanard18/DPAPI-Session-Token-Stealer/README.md

 # DPAPI-Session-Token-Stealer

+A Golang-based tool for extracting and decrypting cookies from Chromium-based browsers using DPAPI.

 ## Features
 - **Cookie Extraction**: Retrieves session cookies from Chromium-based browsers (Chrome, Edge, Brave) using DPAPI.
 - **Automatic and Manual Modes**: Can automatically extract from default locations or manually specified files.